Lost Illusions poster

 The inciting incident occurs at 18 minutes when Louise de Bargeton invites Lucien to accompany her to Paris, offering him escape from provincial mediocrity and the promise of literary fame.
 This catalyzes his departure from his secure but limiting life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Abandoned by Louise and nearly destitute, Lucien makes the active choice to stay in Paris and pursue success by any means.
+This illustrates the protagonist's commitment to Abandoned by Louise and nearly destitute, Lucien makes the active choice to stay in Paris and pursue success by any means.
 He encounters journalist Étienne Lousteau, who offers to introduce him to the world of theatrical criticism and paid journalism., moving from reaction to action.

 The Collapse moment at 110 minutes (74% through) represents the emotional nadir.
 Here, Coralie dies from illness and poverty, a direct result of Lucien's debts and failures.
 Her death represents the death of genuine love and the final price of Lucien's moral corruption.
-He is left utterly alone and disgraced., reveals the protagonist at their lowest point.
+He is left utterly alone and disgraced., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 118 minutes initiates the final act resolution at 80% of the runtime.
 On the verge of suicide, Lucien is approached by the mysterious Abbé Carlos Herrera (actually the criminal Vautrin), who offers him a Faustian bargain: wealth and revenge in exchange for complete obedience.
 Lucien, having learned nothing, accepts this final corruption., demonstrating the transformation achieved throughout the journey.